Danderson123/Amira/README.md

 ### With PyPI

 Amira can be installed from PyPI.
-You will need to install the dependencies separately if you opt for this method.
+You will need to install the non-Python dependencies separately if you opt for this method.
 ```bash
 pip install amira-amr
 ```